Dwight Veterinary Clinic

 Microchipping

 Accidents happen.
 If you and your companion are ever separated, microchips provide lifelong identification.
 Therefore, if your pet is found, you have a greater chance of being reunited!
 While collars and ID tags are strongly recommended, they are not foolproof.
-These forms of identification commonly fall off, get lost, or removed.
+These forms of identification commonly fall off, get lost, or are removed.
 For the safety of your pet, we recommend using both forms of identification.

-This process is fast, painless, inexpensive—and invaluable!
+This process is fast, painless, inexpensive - and invaluable!
 The microchip is implanted between the shoulder blades, much like a vaccination.
 This process is so simple it is often performed at the same time as vaccinations or a procedure.

 Join the Dwight Veterinary Clinic Family Today!